MDharshan27/Mini-Story-Editor/README.md

 ```bash
 npm run dev
 ```
-The app will be available at:
+The app will be available at
 👉 http://localhost:5173/

 ### 4️⃣ Build for production